playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/inheriting-bad-tech/index.md

 - Page-by-page tech stack switching.
 - Microservices.

-However it's done, as the new and old codebases communicate with one-another you can slowly phase out the old for the new while retaining the ability to switch back to older features as-needed.
+However you do it, as the new and old codebases communicate with one-another, you can slowly phase out the old for the new while retaining the ability to switch back to older features as-needed.

-Whether you're writing a website (where incremental migration is arguably the easiest conceptually due to shared language primitives), a low-level project (where Googling "FFI" might unlock some valuable insights for incremental migration) or a mobile app, I've found incremental migration to be the best option forward.
+Whether you're writing a:

+- Website (where incremental migration is arguably the easiest conceptually due to shared language primitives)
+- Low-level project (where googling "FFI" might unlock some valuable insights for incremental migration)
+- Mobile app

+I've found incremental migration to be the best option forward.

 -----

 Now that we had a strategy for how to solve problem #1, problem #2 crept up.
 After all, while incremental migration allowed for more time to be spent on the old codebase, there were still:

 - Requirements to have iOS and Android builds
-- The need to maintaining multiple variations of our mobile app for different clients
+- The need to maintain multiple variations of our mobile app for different clients
 - Asks to build out a website from our main client's mobile app
 - Growing needs for reusable components across multiple products

 To solve _this_, I realized that we could [alley-oop](https://en.wikipedia.org/wiki/Alley-oop) successes from our primary client's mobile app into many other projects: Reusing code as much as humanly possible.

-Now, while a single version of this app this could be done with entirely separate codebases:
+Now, while a single version of this app, this could be done with entirely separate codebases:

 <!-- ::start:filetree -->
 - `android_app/`